 Under this measure a company will be allowed to claim:

 - A super-deduction providing allowances of 130% on most new plant and machinery investments that ordinarily qualify for 18% main rate writing down allowances

 - A first-year allowance of 50% on most new plant and machinery investments that ordinarily qualify for 6% special rate writing down allowances.
-This relief is not available for unincorporated businesses

 Please note the super-deduction is only available for companies and not sole traders or partnerships.
 Also, a qualifying asset must be new and not second hand.

 As an example, say you bought a piece of equipment for £30,000.
 This will be uplifted by 130% for capital allowances, meaning a reduction of taxable profits of £39,000.
 The corporation tax bill at 19% will thus be reduced by £7,410.

 Without the super-deduction, annual investment allowances would currently allow 100% of the capital cost to be written off against taxable profits.
 This would reduce the corporation tax charge by £5,700 so the super-deduction gives a saving of £1,710 in corporation tax.